 While SafeSport was researching the claims, Jennings searched for other victims and helped the investigation along.
 The Globe said she conducted more than 50 interviews over hundreds of hours.
 She directed SafeSport to Beckford, now Darlene Pearson, the former Wellesley student, and Fairchild.

 “It got to the point that I couldn’t live with myself if I didn’t try to hold him accountable,” she told the Globe.
-“How to Watch the 2023 USATF Indoor Championships.”
+“I feared my silence put others in jeopardy.”

 Babington’s crimes happened too long ago for him to face criminal prosecution in Massachusetts.